What Is Premarital Counseling?

 Because premarital counseling can be such an integral part of a healthy relationship, it’s important that you start sessions earlier rather than later.
 Instead of trying to fit in premarital counseling during a flurry of last-minute wedding preparations, find a trusted counselor at least three months before the wedding

-Pre-Marital Counseling lasts anywhere from 6-8 weeks and helps couples build a foundation in their relationship that will make the difficult parts of marriage easier.
-Where marriage classes or conferences are helpful supplements, pre-marital counseling will focus specifically on you as a couple.
+Premarital counseling lasts anywhere from six to eight weeks and helps couples build a foundation in their relationship to make the difficult parts of marriage easier.
+Where marriage classes or conferences are helpful supplements, premarital counseling will focus specifically on you as a couple.

 Reap the Benefits of Premarital Counseling With Taylor Counseling Group

 If you and your partner are ready to take the next step toward a stronger relationship, Taylor Counseling Group has expert counselors available to help.
-Schedule an appointment online for premarital counseling in Dallas, Fort Worth, or one of our other central Texas locations today.
+Schedule an appointment online for premarital counseling in Dallas, Fort Worth or one of our other central Texas locations today.